The 5 Healthiest High Fiber Cereals, According to a Dietitian

 Current guidelines recommend consuming 21 to 38 grams of fiber, depending on gender and age (2).

-Most Americans fall significantly short of this range, consuming only half the recommended amount (1).
+Most American adults fall significantly short of this range, consuming only half the recommended amount (1).

 Breakfast cereals don’t have the best reputation for being healthy.